found-james/nim/README.md

 Once last move is made
 - message that declares winner

+## Technologies used
+- HTML, CSS & JS
-## html file & css
+- the included html & css were for wireframing purposes only
--the included html & css were for wireframing purposes only -goal is to create most of the dom elements with js and append them.
+- goal is to create most of the dom elements with js and append them.
 This should make it easier to modify the starting size of the pile should I want to extend the number of rounds played.

 ## addtional elements that need to be added
 - counter on each of the players side so that players know